-&lt;sup>3 Textual Criticism is entirely unrelated to the highly questionable, Higher Criticism.
-On page 318, "All Scripture Is Inspired of God and Beneficial" gives this definition, "Textual criticism is the method used for reconstruction and restoration of the original Bible text."
+3 Textual Criticism is entirely unrelated to the highly questionable, Higher Criticism.
+On page 318, "All Scripture Is

 However, establishing an accurate Greek text required more than the work of textual critics.
 It was also necessary to procure ancient and reliable Greek manuscripts from which these scholars could work.
 During the late 1800s and early 1900s Egypt was "discovered" as a vacation center and source of antiquity for wealthy Europeans.
-Many ancient manuscripts of all sorts were located and sold to private collectors.
-Some of these manuscripts European insignificant-possibly only household inventory lists from the early centuries.
+Many ancient manuscripts of all sold to private European sorts were located and collectors.
+Some of these manuscripts were insignificant-possibly only household inventory lists from the early centuries.
 Others were important writings of classic authors or the patristics.
 (Because most sellers and many buyers could not read the manuscripts, they were often purchased even when their true value was not known.)
 Of interest to us, however, is the fact that many important Bible manuscripts came to light from this haphazard means of acquisition.
 This includes the Washington Codex.
 It was purchased in 1906 by the American collector Charles Freer.